 How to become a translator and interpreter?

-With your knowledge of a foreign language, you can work as a translator and interpreter for a company or any agency / consultant or as an independent freelancer.
-To do this successfully, you need three vital skills which include’
+With your knowledge of a foreign language, you can work as a translator and interpreter for a company.

 A) Extreme high language ability